-Visas make travelling through the countries of West Africa tricky – some are quite expensive, and some require quite a bit of paperwork – and nearly all take time and effort to obtain!
+Visas can make travelling through the countries of West Africa a challenge a times.
+Some are quite expensive, some require quite a bit of paperwork, and some take time and effort to obtain.

-The information below is correct at the time of writing and we will endeavour to update this page regularly with the latest information – but please bear in mind that embassies often change their visa requirements overnight with little or no notice.
+All of the information below is correct at the time of writing, and we will endeavour to update this page regularly with the latest information – but please bear in mind that embassies often change their visa requirements overnight with little or no notice at all!

-We will provide more detailed information on visa requirements specific to your trip at the time of booking.
+Please note we will provide more detailed information on visa requirements specific to your trip/s at the time of booking.
 Please pay particular attention to the specified dates of entry we will provide you with in support of your visa application.

 Passengers are responsible for obtaining certain visas before they join the trip.
 Whilst Overlanding West Africa will help as much as possible with supporting documents and information for the visa applications, it must be stressed that there is a limit to how much we can assist.

-For the more complicated visas, we strongly urge you to seek advice from a visa agency to ensure your application is successful.
+For the more complicated visas, we strongly urge you to seek advice from a visa agency who specialise on West Africa to ensure your application is successful.
 Overlanding West Africa can not be held responsible for the failure to obtain the necessary visas you need in advance.

-In total, you should plan for your passport to be away from you fora minimum of 14 days per visa application (longer if you have to send your passport overseas to an embassy).
-So if you need 3 visas in advance, you should ensure that your passport is available for at least 42 days before you travel.
+In total, you should plan for your passport to be away from you for approximately 10 working days per visa application (longer if you have to send your passport overseas to an embassy).
+So if you need 3 visas in advance, you should ensure that your passport is available for at least 30 working days before you travel.
 Please take this into consideration when planning other travel arrangements before you join us in West Africa.

 For some of the visas you need to apply for in advance, you may be required to attend the embassy in person for an interview.
 If you do not have an embassy in your country for a particular visa you may have to send your passport overseas to the closest embassy.
 This will increase the amount of time your passport needs to be available for before the trip starts.

 Prices are listed in Euros [EUR] or US Dollars [USD] for cost of the visa ONLY.
-If you have to apply for a visa in advance through an agency such as Travcour, you will need to add the service charge on top of this.
+If you have to apply for a visa in advance through a visa agent you will need to add the service charge on top of this.

 INFORMATION TO NOTE